Advanced Learning Plans

 What are the benefits of having an Advanced Learning Plan (ALP)?

-• Academically: Awareness for educators to provide appropriate instruction and foster engagement.
-The ALP is the "roadmap" for instructional planning.
+Academically: Awareness for educators to provide appropriate instruction and foster engagement.

-• Affectively: Awareness for educators to support social-emotional needs, which can be very different.
+- Affectively: Awareness for educators to support social-emotional needs, which can be unique.

 K-8 student ALPs will generally be teacher generated and monitored along with student participation and input.
 The ALP is a direct link between the student profile created during the identification process and the implementation of programming services matched to the child’s strengths and interests.
 ALPs are a planning guide for making instructional decisions about materials, programming options and assessments for gifted students based upon strengths, interests, and social-emotional needs.
 ALPs are critical in the transition of gifted students from one level of schooling to the next and from school to school.

-Once a student is identified gifted, the teacher will collect input from both the family and the student to influence goal setting as part of the Advanced Learning Plan (ALP).
+Once a student is identified gifted, both the family and the student will influence goal setting as part of the Advanced Learning Plan (ALP).

 Advanced Learning Plan (ALP) Fast Facts from the Colorado Department of Education (CDE)